SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/split-request.md

 1. In the **Category** field, select a category for the request.

 1. In the **Owner** field, choose one of the following:
-    * If you want to assign the request to a specific person, select the name you require.
+    * To assign the request to a specific person, select the name you require.
     * **(Automatically assigned)**: If you select this option, the system assigns the request in accordance with the applicable assignment rules.
     * **(Unassigned)**: You can also choose not to assign the request.
 The members of the relevant category then become responsible for dealing with the request.